Business Department Classes

 AP Computer Science A teaches object-oriented programming using the Java language and is meant to be the equivalent of a first semester, college-level course in computer science.
 Students will learn to design and implement computer programs that solve problems relevant to today’s society, including art, media, and engineering.
 It will emphasize problem-solving and algorithm development, and use hands-on experiences and examples so that students can apply programming tools and solve complex problems.
 The course will cover the fundamentals of programming syntax and methodology using the Java programming language.
 In the first semester, students focus on the basic building blocks of computer science and programming tools.
 Topics include control structures, primitive and class data types such as arrays and Strings, methods, and recursions.
 In the second semester, students learn how to manipulate data to create more sophisticated programs, with topics including class design, algorithm development, and user-defined data types.
 Students also prepare for and take the end-of-course AP Exam.
 Although passing Math 2 or Intro to Computer Science is a prerequisite; passing Math 3 (Algebra 2) or higher is strongly recommended.
 This course meets the subject area - g requirement for the UC/CSU approved course list and meets the Math/Science Related requirement for graduation.

-This course focuses on the mathematical and critical thinking skills that help the student become a smart shopper, and informed citizen and a valued employee.
-Students will manage personal cash flow, formulate a personal budget, read financial reports, and understand interest calculations.
+This project-based course focuses on the mathematical and critical thinking skills that help students become financially educated consumers, informed citizens, and valued employees.
+Students will manage personal cash flow, formulate a personal budget, understand wages and taxes, research careers and salaries, read financial reports, and understand interest calculations.
+Students will also use Google Sheets/MS Excel to complete financial reports.
 This course meets the Math requirement for graduation.

 Entrepreneurship | 11-12 | A-G approved